Discrete Diffusion in Large Language and Multimodal Models: A Survey: Mathematical Formulations

 \subsection{Concrete Score}

 In the continuous-time discrete diffusion framework, as formulated in previous \cite{continuoustimedlm}, the reverse process can also be analytically expressed in terms of the forward transition rate matrix and a function known as the concrete score~\cite{concrete_score}.
-This construction enables training via score matching, analogous to score-based models in continuous domains.
+This construction enables training via score matching, analogous to score-based models in continuous diffusion model.

 Let $R_t(x, x')$ be the forward transition rate matrix of a continuous-time Markov chain (CTMC) over a discrete state space $\mathcal{X}$.
 The reverse-time transition rate $\hat{R}_t(x, x')$ can be formulated as: